gigatskhondia/language_models/README.md

 # Language models

-In this repo you can find my code for small size old fashioned language models.
+In this repo you can find my code for small size language models.

 To keep up to date with the project please check [Gigala](https://gigala.io/) page.